emilk/loguru/README.md

 * Small, simple library.
 	* Small header with no `#include`s for **fast compile times** (see separate heading).
 	* No dependencies.
-	* Cross-platform - but only tested on Mac so far :)
+	* Cross-platform (but not tested on Windows yet...)
 * Fast - about 25%-75% faster than GLOG at logging things.
 * Drop-in replacement for GLOG (except for setup code).
 * Chose between using printf-style formatting or streams.